benjamin-nguyen/benjamin-nguyen/README.md

 - 💻 My go-to languages are Python and Java
 - 🌱 I’m currently learning C++ and C#
 - 👯 I'm looking to collaborate on new projects with other developers
-- 🥅 2021 Goals: Become an expert in a new domain, technology, and language
+- 🥅 2021 Goals: Become an expert in a new domain, technology, or language
 - ⚡ Fun fact: I love to swim and play chess
 - 💬 Please do not hesitate to contact me.
 I'm always happy to have discussions and possibly collaborate on projects!